×

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "I live in a large furnished studio with good sized kitchen with pantry (full size appliances), true dining area (room for 6-8) living area with sofa, coffee table and 2 chairs and nice sized bedroom area.
 It has a yard with parking and outside dining and is fully air conditioned.
 It's actually the ground floor of a 2 story house so it's larger than most studios IME.
 Including my power, water, garbage, gas and WIFI, it's under $400 USD per month.
 Outside my front door is a park and 2 more parks are within 3 blocks in opposite directions.
 It's a great neighborhood away from downtown but still has every kind of business within a 5 minute walk.
 A really nice mall is 2.4 miles away and it's dog-friendly!
 I've lived in 3 different neighborhoods in Merida, Yucatan, Mexico including Centro and this is by far my favorite!
 FYI, my AC runs 24/7/365.
-It's clean, quite, walkable and has green spaces," explained one foreigner living in Merida, Mexico.
+It's clean, quite, walkable and has green spaces," remarked one member in Merida.

 "Merida is made up of the Centro area (downtown) and then many different neighborhoods which are called colonies and Fracc's.
 We were told by a realtor that many expats move to the North Merida area, which is nice and very safe with many stores and restaurants.
 He said anything above Calle 59 is good.
 We ended up finding a place in a small neighborhood called San Pedro Uxmal.
 I don't think there are many expats there, but the home had everything we wanted and the price was good.
-We are very happy there," explained one expat in Merida.
+We are very happy there," said one person in Merida.

 What do I need to know before moving to Mexico?